nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <br>

 Examples:
-*  `list` followed by `edit 3 n/John` edits the name of the 3rd fosterer in the address book to John.
+*  `find` or `list` followed by `edit 3 n/John` edits the name of the 3rd fosterer in the address book to John.
-*  `list` followed by `edit 1 p/12345678 animal/Bob` edits the phone number and the pet name of the 1st fosterer in the address book to 12345678 and Bob respectively.
+*  `find` or `list` followed by `edit 1 p/12345678 animal/Bob` edits the phone number and the pet name of the 1st fosterer in the address book to 12345678 and Bob respectively.
-*  `list` followed by `edit 2` changes the view to the profile page of the 2nd fosterer in the address book since parameters are not provided.
+*  `find` or `list` followed by `edit 2` changes the view to the profile page of the 2nd fosterer in the address book since parameters are not provided.

 Expected output (if successful):
 Format 1: